apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mega Millions jackpot climbs to $1.25 billion after no one hits the top prize**
+**Sweden to play US in last 16 after beating Argentina as South Africa makes history**

-You can read more about it [here](https://www.npr.org/2023/08/02/1191517575/mega-millions-jackpot-climbs-to-1-25-billion-after-no-one-hits-the-top-prize).
+You can read more about it [here](https://www.cnn.com/2023/08/02/football/sweden-south-africa-italy-womens-world-cup-2023-spt-intl/index.html).

 ## Requirements
 - Python 3.8